About

 Who’s Cori

-Hey, I’m Cori Wamsley, and I write the Soul Sisterhood series, best friend stories with a side of sweet romance.
+Hi, I’m Cori Wamsley, the award-winning author of the Soul Sisterhood series, best friend stories with a side of sweet romance.
 My books are enchanting and witty women’s fiction, woven with the magic of self-discovery, history, adventure, and falling in love.

 By the Numbers